JuliaDynamics/ChaosTools.jl/README.md

 ![DynamicalSystems.jl logo: The Double Pendulum](https://i.imgur.com/nFQFdB0.gif)

 Repository containing tools for the exploration of chaos and nonlinear dynamics.
-It is part of the ecosystem of [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/latest/).
+It is part of the library [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/latest/).

 | **Documentation**   |  **Travis**     | **AppVeyor** | Gitter |
 |:--------:|:-------------------:|:-----:|:-----:|